Mezavant (Mesalazine)

 Alcohol & Driving

-Mezavant is unlikely to affect your ability to drive or operate machinery.
+Mezavant is unlikely to impair your ability to drive or operate machinery.

 Driving and Operating Machinery

-Mezavant is unlikely to have any effect on your ability to drive or use machines safely.
+Mezavant should not affect your ability to drive or use machines.

 Storage